 Datamining makes it possible to analyze a large volume of data and bring out models, correlations and trends.

 A broad grouping of mathematics, statistics, probability, computing, data visualization to extract knowledge from a heterogeneous set of data (images, sound, text, genomic data, social network links, physical measurements, etc.).

 The methods and tools derived from artificial intelligence are part of this family.

 See Machine learning and Neural Network

 Machine learning makes it possible to construct a mathematical model from data, including a large number of variables that are not known in advance.
 The parameters are configured as you go through a learning phase, which uses training data sets to find links and classifies them.
 The different machine learning methods are chosen by the designers according to the nature of the tasks to be performed (grouping, decision tree).
 These methods are usually classified into 3 categories: human-supervised learning, unsupervised learning, and unsupervised learning by reinforcement.
 These 3 categories group together different methods including neural networks, deep learning etc.

 Data used to define, contextualize or characterize other data.

-Family of machine learning (see the diagram under machine learning), whose design was originally schematically inspired by the functioning of biological neurons and which, subsequently, came close to statistical methods.
+Algorithmic system, whose design was originally schematically inspired by the functioning of biological neurons and which, subsequently, came close to statistical methods.

 The so-called formal neuron is designed as an automaton with a transfer function that transforms its inputs into outputs according to precise logical, arithmetic and symbolic rules.
 Assembled in a network, these formal neurons are able to quickly operate classifications and gradually learn to improve them.